 Backup windows netwerk share / mapped drives

-Unfortunately we do not support backing up mapped drives on Windows.
-There is a reason for it, and it's not us trying to prevent youfrom doing something so handy.
 CrashPlan (for many reasons) runs as a Windows service.
 One of the key beneﬁts is it's running evenif you're logged out.
-This means backup continues and people can back up to you (if you allow them).
-The problem is, our service can'tsee the drives you mount for yourself.
+The problem is, our service can't see the drives you mount for yourself.
 It's the way Windows works.

 We're not giving up though, we have some features in the works that allow us to go directly do device and bypass your "user space" mounted drive.
 This has other advantages as well.